Dictionary » Positive Words » Orderly – Meaning, Definition, Synonyms and Antonyms

 • The books were arranged in an orderly fashion on the shelf, sorted by color and size.

-• She maintained an orderly routine that helped her stay focused and productive throughout the day.
+• She maintained an orderly routine that helped her stay focused and productive throughout the workday.

-• An orderly desk can greatly improve concentration and efficiency at work.
+• An orderly desk can improve concentration by keeping tools where you can find them quickly.

 Orderly Synonyms